Go on to Part Five

 Jan.
 3 The

-ABC Wide World In Concert TV program, filmed sometime in late 1974, possibly on October 10, was broadcast.
-Only Excerpts
+ABC Wide World In Concert TV program, filmed

-from Octopus was shown, though more was performed and filmed.
-Also appearing on the program were the Climax
+Only Excerpts from Octopus was shown, though more was performed

-Blues Band, the Isley Brothers
+program were the Climax Blues Band, the Isley Brothers

-Band.
-The show was also simulcast in
+and the Souther-Hillman-Furay Band.
+The show was also simulcast in various cities

-aired in mono, while the FM simulcast was a stereo mix.
-The audio from the
+while the FM simulcast was a stereo mix.

-broadcast was released on the Glass House CD IN A PALASPORT HOUSE in
+The audio from the broadcast was released on the Glass House CD IN A

-possible some of this material was later broadcast on the BBC In Concert
+PALASPORT HOUSE in 2001.
+It’s also possible some of this material was later broadcast

-radio program, but when that was is not known.
+on the BBC In Concert radio program, but when that was is not known.

 Newspaper notices of ABC Wide